KelvinHere/Yoga_Milestone_4/testing.md

 1. **lessons view**
 - **Valid requests**
+    - Queries
+        - `lessons/?q=`dog` only displays lessons with the word 'dog' in the lesson_name

     - Filters
         - When directed to the lesson page from the instructors page you are shown the instructor profile with their (sortable and filterable) lessons underneath.
         - Subscribed Lessons filter `/lessons/?filter=mylessons` only displays lessons currently subscribed to, or a message of "You are currently not subscribed to any lessons"
         - Purchased Lessons filter `/lessons/?filter=paidlessons` only displays purchased lessons, or a message "You have not purchased any lessons"
         - All Lessons filter `/lessons/?filter=None` displays all lessons
+        - Accessed by the Instructors page `lessons/?instructor=VALID_INSTRUCTOR_ID` will display an instructor header with their searchable / sortable /filterable lessons underneath

-    - Stacked Filters
+    - Stacked filter/search/sort examples
-        - When viewing an instructors lessons
-            - All lessons filter will only show lessons by that instructor as default
+        - `/lessons/?sort=rating&direction=asc&filter=mylessons&instructor=19&q=dog`
-            - `/lessons/?filter=paidlessons` filter will only show lessons purchased from that instructor
+            - will only show lessons user is subscribed to from that instructor with 'mountain' in the lesson name, sorted by rating in ascending order
+        - `/lessons/?sort=price&direction=desc&filter=None&instructor=19&q=dog`
-            - `/lessons/?filter=mylessons` subscribed lessons filter will only show lessons subscribed to from that instructor
+            - will only show paid lessons from that instructor that have 'dog' in the lesson name sorted by price in descending order

 - **Error and Invalid request handling**
+    - Queries
+        - `/lessons/?q=` - A query with no term will return the error message "You did not enter any search query, please try again"
     - Filters
         - `/lessons/?filter=AN_INVALID_FILTER` - Invalid filters default to showing all lessons and will not return an error message